ToryOstr/weather-app/README.md

 ## Project Structure

-The application is built using functional components and is divided into Containers and UI Components.
+The application built using functional components and divided for Containers and UI Components.

 ```
 weather-app/